-Fleas are insect pests of humans and their animals all over the world.
 The flea has a narrow body, enabling it to move through animal hair.
-Fleas can fit into all types of narrow areas around a home.
+Their small size makes it so fleas fit into all types of narrow areas around a home.
 The adult flea is covered in spines that project backward.
 These spines help the flea move forward through hair.
 The spines also keep the flea in place when hosts begin scratching.
-Adult fleas have piercing sucking mouthparts to penetrate the skin and suck blood.
+Adult fleas have piercing mouthparts to penetrate the skin and suck blood.
 Fleas have powerful legs that enable them to jump as high as 8 inches vertically and as far as 16 inches horizontally.